Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 Performing the effective range expansion, $T^{-1}(k)=-\frac{\mu}{2\pi}\left(-\frac{1}{a_{s}}-ik+\frac{1}{2}r_{0}k^{2}+...\right)$, we obtain that

 Now, we obtain the non-vanishing $r_0$.
 The resonance poles can be obtained from $T^{-1}=0$ in the NLO ERE formula~\cite{Hyodo:2013iga}.

 With the above expressions, we can check the validity of of the extension of the argument of Landau and Smorodinsky in the non-local potential~\cite{landau:text}.
 It was proved that the effective range is always positive ($r_0>0$) if the local potential is attractive everywhere, i.e., $V(r)<0$ everywhere in their textbook~\cite{landau:text}.
 The argument was cited in Ref.~\cite{Esposito:2021vhu} to claim that ``the molecular case gives always $r_0 > 0$".
 We use Eq.~\eqref{eq:contactnlo} as an example of the non-local potential case.
 For simplicity, we take $\Lambda = 1$ GeV and $\mu=1$ GeV.
 We constrain the interaction in Eq.~\eqref{eq:contactnlo} via admitting a bound state with the binding energy $E_b=1$ MeV, which will constrain the relation of the two LECs as shown in the left panel of Fig.~\ref{Fig:4.1:ere_sign}.
-In the right panel, we present the $a_s$ and $r_0$ numerically.
-One can see that the negative $r_0$ is allowed for such a non-local interaction.
-Therefore, it is biased to conclude that the molecule solution implies the always positive effective range.
+In the middle panel, we present the $a_s$ and $r_0$ numerically.
+One can see that the negative $r_0$ is allowed for such a non-local interaction. {In the right panel, we present the variation of the root-mean-square radii $r_{\rm rms}$ with the coupling constants.
+One can see these states are all loosely bound states with $r_{\rm rms}$ around 2$-$3 fm. } Therefore, it is biased to conclude that the molecule solution implies the always positive effective range.
 See~\cite{xrange} for more detailed discussions on this issue.